Couples Counsellor and Sex Therapist Vancouver

 - Founder Libida, the first online magazine and store for heterosexual women

 - 12 years running a sex-positive female sexuality company dedicated to enhancing a woman’s experience of sexuality.

 Dr. Zebroff’s Therapy Approach:

 I focus on the potential of every client and identify each person’s individual assets while working with your individual strengths, rather than on “solving problems”.
-My approach to sex therapy and couples counselling includes a mixture of practices molded into an customized plan designed to address the unique needs and preferences of each client — humanistic, cognitive-behavioral, psychotherapy, desensitization, PLISSIT etc.
+My approach to sex therapy and couples counselling includes a mixture of practices molded into an customized plan designed to address the unique needs and preferences of each client — humanistic, cognitive-behavioral, narrative, DBT, psychotherapy, desensitization, PLISSIT etc.

 - Holistic and Non-judgmental Approach: I strive to treat the whole person, in an inclusive, sex-positive and encouraging environment.

 - Educational Focus: Many issues arise out of simple lack of correct information/awareness.
 Up-to-date information and research helps to clear up myths and bring an understanding/perspective to each issue.
 Including the PLISSIT Model of sex therapy.

 - Cognitive and Dialectical Behavioral Therapy: I focus on the potential of every client, identifying each client’s individual assets and focusing on their strengths rather than on “solving problems”.